-This sheet answers common questions about having a transoesophageal echocardiogram (TOE).
+This leaflet answers common questions about having a transoesophageal echocardiogram (TOE).
 If you would like further information, or have any worries, please do not hesitate to ask your nurse or doctor.

 In all cases, a doctor will explain the procedure to you and answer any questions you may have.
 In most cases it will be possible for a friend or relative to accompany you for all or part of the procedure.
 Please ask your nurse or doctor.